hashicorp/terraform-provider-vsphere/website/docs/d/network.html.markdown

   network objects, the ID of the distributed virtual switch for which the port group belongs.
 It is useful to differentiate port groups with same name using the distributed virtual switch ID.
+* `filter` - (Optional) Apply a filter for the discovered network.
+  * `network_type`: This is required if you have multiple port groups with the same name.
+This will be one of `DistributedVirtualPortgroup` for distributed port groups, `Network` for standard (host-based) port groups, or `OpaqueNetwork` for networks managed externally, such as those managed by NSX.
 [docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Attribute Reference